movingdownunder/movingdownunder.github.io/_pages/general/schools-daycare.md

 ---
-title: Schools & Daycare
+title: Schools, Daycare and Childcare
-description: Details about placing children in schools and daycare
+description: Details about placing children in schools, daycare and childcare
 ---

 # Schools & Daycare